libclang-vim/vim-textobj-clang/README.md

 ```

 When the cursor is replaced at `return`, `i;` selects `return 0;` and `a;` selects whole `main()` function.
+This is very simple example.
+Clang can parse more complecated source files like Boost libraries.

 ## More complecated operator-pending mappings